Victoria Centre Apartments

 2 Double Bedrooms, own Large Television Lounge with 40 + Television Channels, Plasma LCD Television, Coffee table & Sofa, Full kitchen with all facilities, fridge, freezer, washing machine, dryer, microwave, kettle, toaster, all cutlery, plates, saucepans, Bathroom with bath & electric shower, central heating, room fan, room safe, lifts directly to the Shopping Centre below.

 Welcome pack provided on arrival.
-Swimming pool, gym and sauna available.
-City Centre Car/Van parking available.
-English-speaking representative on hand to answer any questions.
+Secure City Centre Car/Van parking available.
+English-speaking representative and Customer Services on hand to answer any questions.

 Nottingham of course well known for its links to Robin Hood - and a short drive away you will find the famous Sherwood Forest.